Civil Service Commission

 Kyle Williams - Term Expires 04/30/2028

-Kyle Williams is a corporate attorney based in Downtown Milwaukee, where his legal practice includes Public Finance, Business, and Commercial Real Estate.
-Mr. Williams is a Milwaukee native; he brings a deep understanding of the local economic landscape to his practice, coupled with a sophisticated educational background.
+Kyle Williams is a corporate attorney based in Downtown Milwaukee, where his legal practice focuses on Public Finance, Business, and Commercial Real Estate.
+Kyle is a Milwaukee native; he brings a deep understanding of the local economic landscape to his practice, coupled with a sophisticated educational background.

 He studied Jazz at Milwaukee High School of the Arts.
 He went on to earn his Bachelor of Arts degree from Fisk University before pursuing an MBA from the Lubar College of Business.
 Seeking to bridge the gap between business strategy and legal counsel, he later obtained his Juris Doctor degree from the University of Wisconsin Law School.

-Prior to his legal career, he gained significant institutional experience working with major Wisconsin-based organizations, including Advocate Aurora, Quarles & Brady, BMO Bank, and Gateway Capital.
-This unique blend of high-level corporate experience and legal training allows him to provide clients with practical, results-oriented solutions in complex transactions.
+Prior to his legal career, he gained significant institutional experience working with major Wisconsin-based organizations, including CLIMB USA, Advocate Aurora, Quarles & Brady, BMO Bank, and Gateway Capital.
+This unique blend of high-level corporate experience and legal training allows Kyle to maneuver and excel effortlessly in various community, professional, and personal landscapes.

-Currently, Kyle is an Associate at MWH Law Group, LLP, where he works with the corporate/transactional law group.
+Currently, Kyle is an Associate at MWH Law Group, LLP, where he works with the transactional law group.

 Rochelle Robinson - Term Expires 04/30/2030